VA-Explorer/va_explorer/_sources/training/user_guides.md.txt

 Field Workers are similar to Data Viewers.
 However, they only see VAs they have personally conducted and can partially repair VA Errors & Warnings for their VAs.
-For a full listing of these, see Common Actions (link) or see below for an explanation of the “partial repair” workflow.
+For a full listing of these, see Common Actions (link) or see below for an explanation of the "partial repair" workflow.

 ### Partially Repairing VA Errors & Warnings